All About Ornamental Grasses - California WILD Style

 Dreaming of your own drought-friendly grassland?
 Try shopping our:

-- Superbloom Selfie Plant Pack: Great for hot & dry regions where you want super spring and early summer blooms and golden dormant end-of-summer grasses that explode in fall color.
+- Superbloom Selfie Plant Pack: Great for hot & dry regions where you want super spring and early summer blooms a quiet summer and a fall of exploding blooming grass color.

-- Sleep in Meadows Preplanned Garden: Bigger plants than super-bloom selfie and more tolerant of variable garden conditions.
+- Wild Grass Preplanned Garden: Bigger plants than super-bloom selfie and more tolerant of variable garden conditions.
 Gorgeous fall and winter grass inflorescences/blooms.